peterchenhdu/spring-session-example/README.md

 # spring-session-example
-spring session example， using spring session replace the HttpSession implementation.
+spring session example， use Spring Session to replace the HttpSession with a Redis store..